Page created on June 7, 2021. Last updated on May 27, 2022 at 07:59

 Diagnosis and evaluation

 Physical examination should be performed for an adnexal mass as well as inguinal and cervical lymphadenopathy.
-Ultrasound of the adnexal mass can reveal a solid mass, ascites.
-Chest, abdominal, and pelvic CT or MRi are used to look for ascites and diseases spread.
+Ultrasound of the adnexal mass can reveal features suspicious for malignancy (solid mass, irregularity, papillary structures, etc.) and ascites.
+Chest, abdominal, and pelvic CT or MRI are used to look for ascites and disease spread.

-There are some tumour markers which may be elevated in ovarian cancer.
+CA125 is a tumour marker for ovarian tumours.
+Its specificity is low in premenopausal women but high in postmenopausal.
+It should be routinely measured in postmenopausal women with adnexal masses, and, if elevated, should raise suspicion of malignancy.
+There are some other tumour markers which may be elevated in ovarian cancer.
 These are mainly used for follow-up rather than for diagnosis:

 As already stated, there is no screening for it in the general population.
 However, we do screen people who have hereditary ovarian cancer or hereditary breast cancer.
 In these people, we can use serum markers, ultrasound, and frequent pelvic examination to screen them.

-In some cases of high-risk patients, we can do prophylactic bilateral salpingo-oophorectomy after the age of 35.
+In high-risk patients (BRCA, Lynch syndrome), we can do prophylactic bilateral salpingo-oophorectomy after the age of 35.

 One thought on “A11.
 Ovarian cancer; classification, symptoms and diagnosis”

 I wanted to let you know my examiner wanted to hear the FIGO classification for this topic.